Golden Beet Orange Cake

 Golden Beet Orange Cake is super moist and flavorful.
 With a hint of roasted beet flavor behind the orange, this usual cake is as tasty as it is beautiful.

-I’m so excited about this recipe.
-The idea for this cake had been simmering at the back of my mind since I picked up our last farm share in November.
-All winter I’ve had one last bunch of beets hanging around the refrigerator.
-This week I finally got around to roasting those beets.
-The chioggia beets ended up in a salad.
+I had a bunch of beets hanging around the refrigerator for weeks before I finally got around to roasting them.
+Chioggia beets ended up in a salad.
 The golden beets were destined for this cake.

 It was a no-brainer to use my Chocolate Orange Beet Cake recipe as the starting point for this recipe.
-I knew I would use fresh orange again since beet and orange are a match made in heaven.
+Oranges and beets are a match made in heaven.

 It was a simple 1:1 swap to replace the golden beet puree for the red beet puree.
 Almond flour replaced the cocoa in the batter.
 Either cocoa or almond flour can replace a portion of flour in most cake recipes so this was an easy switch.